DanilZherebtsov/friendlyfred/README.rst

     - ``category`` str or int

         Optional: specific category to display.
-If category is in the top level (major): the category and it's subcategories are displayed.
+If category is in the top level (major): this category and it's subcategories are displayed.
 If category is in the least level (minor subcategory): the full path to this category (parents) and the available series for this category will be displayed.

 * ``get_observations(series_id, observation_start, observation_end, frequency)``